Resident on Resident Abuse

 A growing cause of injuries in nursing homes results from resident-on-resident abuse.
-All too often, the nursing home chooses to keep certain residents in the facility, even though the nursing home knows that these residents pose a threat to other residents and to themselves.
-The abuse by residents can involve both physical and sexual abuse.
+All too often, nursing homes choose to keep certain residents in the facility, even though they know that these residents pose a threat to other residents and to themselves.
+The abuse by residents can include both physical and sexual abuse.

 When nursing homes put their own residents at risk in order to maintain profits, they need to be held accountable.
-Residents who abuse other residents physically or sexually should be removed as soon as possible.
-This issue is taken lightly far too often with inaction being the response.
-If a loved one tells you about resident-on-resident abuse taking place, make sure to ask if the dangerous resident is still at the nursing home.
-If they are, your loved one might be at risk because of the nursing home’s poor practices.
+Residents who abuse other residents physically or sexually should be removed immediately.

 SCHEDULE A CONSULT WITH THE LEGAL EXPERTS AT LLOYD & LLOYD

 No family wants to face having to put a loved one into a nursing home.
 However, if it is necessary to take this step, the family deserves to know that the promises of the nursing home to take care of their parent(s) are true.